Child Psychologist Shares Signs You Might Have a Spoiled Child & What To Do About It

 Magnify giving back and limit receiving.

 Find age-appropriate opportunities for kids to give back to their communities, suggests Borba.
 From baking brownies for a buddy to raising funds for a pet rescue.
-Volunteering to help someone, takes the focus off of themselves.
+Volunteering to help someone can help shift the focus off their needs only and broaden their view.